sielerjm/Sieler2025__ZF_Temperature_Parasite/README.md

 # Modelling the zebrafish gut microbiome's resistance and sensitivity to climate change and infection

-This repository contains [figures and tables](https://sielerjm.github.io/Sieler2025__ZF_Temperature_Parasite/Results_Overview.html), and the analysis code and data processing pipelines for:
+This respository contains the code for running the analysis for:

 ["Modelling the zebrafish gut microbiome's resistance and sensitivity to climate change and infection"](https://sielerjm.github.io/Sieler2025__ZF_Temperature_Parasite/Results_Overview.html) (*in-prep*, draft available upon request).
 * Michael J. Sieler Jr., Colleen E. Al-Samarrie, Kristin D. Kasschau, Mike L. Kent, Thomas J. Sharpton

 ## Overview

 ![Experimental Design Overview](Media/ExperimentalDesignSchematic.png)

+## Supplemental Tables and Figures

+Supplemental tables and figures can be viewed here, or accessed at this link here (seen in gif below):

 ![Zebrafish Microbiome Animation](Media/0210/0210.gif)